-Practical limits
+Practical Computing

 Previous slide shows fundamental limits.
 In practice the main problem is a cooling of the computers.
-They generate to much heat.
+They generate too much heat.
 According to Physics, radiation from the accelerating charge and thus a computer power dissipation

-$$P{dissipated} \sim f^4$$
+$P{dissipated} \sim f^4$

-So for the same arhetecture the cooling system has to be adjusted accordingly.
+So for the same architecture the cooling system has to be adjusted accordingly.